Kubectl Plugin

 Important

-The name of the script needs to be exactly the one provided since is used by the kubectl auto-complete process
+The name of the script needs to be exactly the one provided since it's used by the kubectl auto-complete process

 Use

-Once the plugin was installed and deployed, you can start using it like this:
+Once the plugin is installed and deployed, you can start using it like this:

 Note